 Living with Less Debt

-Credit card interest rates can be high, and the interest you pay on your personal cards is generally not tax deductible.
-If you're carrying a balance, using the extra cash to pay off or reduce your debt can be a smart move.
+Credit card interest rates can be high, and the interest you pay on your personal cards is generally not tax-deductible.
+If you’re carrying a balance, using the extra cash to pay off or reduce your debt can be a smart move.
+Prioritizing high-interest debt first can also save you the most in interest payments.
 As for personal loans, a good rule of thumb may be to pay down a loan charging nondeductible interest when the interest rate is higher than any potential returns you might earn on an investment.